petter-holmberg/elements/README.md

 `Linked_forward_position` describes a `Forward_position` type with a function `next_link` that returns a reference to the next linked element.

-`Forward_linker` describes a function object type that can be called with two `Linked_forward_position` objects and will relink the first one to the second one.
+`Forward_linker` describes a function object type that can be called with two `Linked_forward_position` objects and will link the first one to the second one.

+`Linked_bidirectional_position` describes a `Bidirectional_position` type with functions `next_link` and `prev_link` that return a reference to the adjacent linked

+`Bidirectional_linker` describes a function object type that can be called with two `Linked_bidirectional_position` objects and will link the first one to the second one.

 ### Access